Bad-weather fallback

 What matters first

-Keep the rainy Providence day compact: choose one strong indoor anchor, one nearby food move, and one district that still works without long wet transitions.
+Keep the rainy Providence day compact: choose one strong indoor place to build around, one nearby food move, and one district that still works without long wet transitions.
 Do not scatter the day across the whole city.

 Why this page exists